Deep neural network approximation theory for high-dimensional functions: Introduction

 As described above, \cref{Theo:introduction} concerns the approximation of certain sequences of functions by (realizations of) ANNs.
 For convenience of notation, these sequences of functions are formalized as continuous functions from the union $\bigcup_{d\in\N}\R^d$ to itself, where $\bigcup_{d\in\N}\R^d$ is equipped with the topology of the disjoint union.
 In this setting, the functions that are to be approximated can be written as compositions of three types of functions.
 The first type consists of the \emph{maximum function} from $\bigcup_{d\in\N}\R^d$ to itself which for every $d\in\N$ maps $v=(v_1,\dots,v_d)\in\R^d$ to $(v_1,\max\{v_1,v_2\},\dots,\max\{v_1,v_2,\dots,v_d\})$; the second type consists of the \emph{product function} from $\bigcup_{d\in\N}\R^d$ to itself which for every $d\in\N$ maps $v=(v_1,\dots,v_d)\in\R^d$ to $(v_1,v_1v_2,\dots,v_1v_2\cdots v_d)$; and the third type consists of functions that are componentwise applications of certain bounded, locally Lipschitz continuous functions from $\R$ to $\R$.

 In order to exhibit the scope of this result, let us illustrate \cref{Theo:introduction} by means of several examples.
-We note that \cref{Theo:introduction} implies that deep ANNs have sufficient expressivity to approximate all of the following sequences of functions\footnote{Note that $\arcsin\in C([-1,1],\R)$, $\arctan\in C(\R,\R)$, and $\tanh\in C(\R,\R)$ are the unique continuous functions which satisfy for all $x\in(-\tfrac\pi2,\tfrac\pi2)$, $y\in\R$ that $\arcsin(\sin(x))=x$, $\arctan(\tan(x))=x$, and $\tanh(y)=\frac{e^y-e^{-y}}{e^y+e^{-y}}$.} without the curse of dimensionality on arbitrarily large balls in the sense of \eqref{eq:approx_without_cod} above:
+We note that \cref{Theo:introduction} implies that deep ANNs have sufficient expressivity to approximate all of the following sequences of functions\footnote{Note that $\arcsin\in C([-1,1],\R)$, $\arctan\in C(\R,\R)$, and $\tanh\in C(\R,\R)$ are the unique continuous functions which satisfy for all $x\in(-\tfrac\pi2,\tfrac\pi2)$, $y\in\R$ that $\arcsin(\sin(x))=x$, $\arctan(\tan(x))=x$, and $\tanh(y)=\frac{e^y-e^{-y}}{e^y+e^{-y}}$.} without the curse of dimensionality on arbitrarily large $\ell^\infty$-balls in the sense of \eqref{eq:approx_without_cod} above:

 For all of these examples, the fact that deep ANNs have sufficient expressivity to approximate the sequence in question without the curse of dimensionality is a direct consequence of \cref{Coro:example_multiple_composition_loclip_proj} in \cref{Subsection:7.2} below, which in turn follows easily from \cref{Theo:introduction}.
+We would like to emphasize that these sequences of functions, while illustrating by way of explicit instances how the abstract statement in \cref{Theo:introduction} may be applied concretely, are merely academic examples and do not necessarily reflect any real-world relevance.

+We leave it as a promising avenue for future research to explore the applications of the findings presented in this article to real-world problems.
+In this context, it is also important to point out that beyond \cref{Theo:introduction} above, the main contribution of our work in this article is to establish an extensible framework for proving similar results regarding the approximability of functions by ANNs without the curse of dimensionality (indeed, \cref{Theo:introduction} follows rather trivially from the more general construction principles we establish).
+In particular, we remark that extending \cref{Theo:introduction} to allow, e.g., for compositions with certain linear functions might be a useful addition to consider for future work.

 The remainder of this article is organized as follows.
 In \cref{Section:2} we introduce our formalization of ANNs and operations on ANNs and prove or recall from the literature the relevant fundamental results needed later.
 In \cref{Section:3} we define the cost of an ANN approximation and ANN approximation spaces and we show how the cost behaves under certain operations on functions, including composition.
 In \cref{Section:4} we construct ANN approximations for locally Lipschitz continuous function from $\R$ to $\R$.
 In \cref{Section:5} we show how to represent the multi-dimensional maximum functions efficiently with ReLU networks.
 In \cref{Section:6} we develop efficient ANN approximations for the multi-dimensional product functions.
 In \cref{Section:7} we combine the results from \cref{Section:3,Section:4,Section:5,Section:6} to obtain the central results of this article, including \cref{Theo:introduction} above.